munificent/game-programming-patterns/book/object-pool.markdown

 <aside name="soak">

-Most console makers require games to pass &ldquo;soak tests&rdquo;
-where they leave the game running in demo mode for several days.
+Most console makers require games to pass "soak tests" where they leave the game running in demo mode for several days.
 If the game crashes, they don't allow it to ship.
 While soak tests sometimes fail because of a rarely-occurring bug, it's usually